Enterprise AI regulation in 2026: How it is reshaping system control

 Enterprises may prefer infrastructure environments that simplify regulatory compliance, even if it introduces dependency on specific platforms.

-In this way, regulation indirectly reinforces infrastructure concentration, as examined in:
+In this way, regulation indirectly reinforces infrastructure concentration, as examined in: The Global Realignment of AI Infrastructure (2026)

 Regulation and infrastructure consolidation therefore begin to interact, shaping ecosystem dynamics in mutually reinforcing ways.